 A bucket list is simply a list of all the things you want to try as you get older, such as goals you want to achieve and life experiences you want to have before you die – or ‘kick the bucket’.

 Bucket lists can include anything: things you want to experience, places to go, people to meet, books to read and foods to try.
 A bucket list doesn’t need to be grand or filled with huge goals.
-A simple list that detail some of the things you want to achieve or experience, big or small, are perfect.
+A simple list that details some of the things you want to achieve or experience, big or small, is perfect.
 What is a bucket list comes down to your own desires and goals.

 If you’re stuck for bucket list ideas, then once-in-a-lifetime holidays are a great starting point.
 As we age, life becomes more about collecting experiences and enjoying wonderful moments, as opposed to buying material things.

 Unlike previous generations, today’s bucket lists for men and bucket lists for women aren’t limited to day trips to one of the UK’s coastal towns.
 Instead, bucket list ideas are built around the search for adventure and excitement.

 Coming up with bucket list ideas is surprisingly challenging but incredibly rewarding.
 Writing down your dreams and goals gives you a chance to stop and reflect on what you want to experience from life.
 It helps you focus on what you can do to live life to the fullest.